fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 * Functions:
   * How to declare a function?
 What are the function declaration parts?
   * What is the type (type signature) of a function?
   * Is it possible to declare a function without specifying its type signature?
     Can it cause problems, and if it can what problems it can create?
-  * `let... in...`  expression.
+  * How and when the `let... in...`  expression is used?
-  * `where...`  expression.
+  * How and when the `where...`  expression is used?
   * Function application:
-    * Function application operator.
-    * Partial application.
+    * What is function application operator?
+And what is its precedence value?
+    * What is partial application?
+What functions can be applied partially?
     * Sectioning:
       * What is section?
       * Which functions could be used in sections?